 Both my parents have a lot of siblings, so I have a copious amount of cousins.
 I was surrounded by lots of excitement as a youngster, not all of it was healthy commotion.
-I, now, adore my rural quite studio life, away from all the drama of my familial ties.

 During my freshman year at Memphis College of Art, I discovered my passion for clay.
 I studied Ceramics with an emphasis on hand building and sculptural techniques.
 I was always searching for my unique voice using the figure as my favorite subject.